the-anna-project/annad/doc/concept/connection.md

 The connection space can be seen as a multi dimensional vector space.
 In theory it's dimensions can represent everything: space, time or even conceptional weights representing something like emotions.
+Information and behaviors are mapped onto the multi dimensional connection space.
+Here similarities between information, and similarities between behaviors can be calculated, because they are represented by connection paths.
+These connection paths consist of coordinates, which identify the connection path's location within the connection space.
+Coordinates can be used to calculate distances to other coordinates in the surrounding area.
+Close connection paths can indicate some kind of similarity.

-Information and behaviors are mapped onto the connection space.
-Here similarities between information, and similarities between behaviors can be calculated.
-In the connection space information are represented by the coordinates of input trees.
-Each vector, that is a list of coordinates, reflects a specific reusable feature of an input sequence.
-The distance calculation is done with respect to the input tree's coordinates.
-You can think of the joined coordinates of the input tree as a drawn information path in multi dimensional space.
-Information paths in the surrounding area are evidence of some kind of similarity.
-Over time the information paths are formed while each dimension is pulling on the peers of the information path into their own direction.
-That way a balanced alignment is achieved that makes each information path unique.
+In the connection space information are represented by the coordinates of input sequences.
+Each vector, that is represented by coordinates, reflects a specific character of a specific input sequence.
+You can think of the joined coordinates of an input sequence as a drawn information path in the multi dimensional space.
+Information paths in the surrounding area are evidence of some kind of similarity input wise .
+Over time the information paths are transformed when each dimension is pulling on the coordinates of the information path into their own direction.
+That way a balanced alignment is achieved that makes each information path unique and comparable against other information paths in the surrounding area.
 The same concept that applies to information paths also applies to behavior paths, but only on a different problem domain.
-Here behavior is mapped to an executable CLG tree, which coordinates are mapped onto the multi dimensional connection space.
+Here behavior is mapped to an executable CLG tree, which coordinates are mapped onto the multi dimensional connection space as well.
+The relationship between an input sequence and a CLG tree that solved a problem for this input sequence creates the link between information and behavior.

 The following picture illustrates the multi dimensional connection space.
 For simplicity it only shows three dimensions.
 Here we see two different paths.
 It